mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 ```

 Now because any statement might be actually a sequence of statements
-separated by semicolon, we use `sepBy1` to parse at least one statement.
-The
+separated by semicolons, we use `sepBy1` to parse at least one statement.
-result is a list of statements.
-We also allow grouping statements by
+The result is a list of statements.
+We also allow grouping statements with
 parentheses, which is useful, for instance, in the `while` loop.

 ```haskell